Health (and Retirement) Savings Accounts: Steps To Lifelong Health Insurance

 Employees who own their policies might very well drop them, so the potential value of having insured employees with improved health must be balanced against its evident unsatisfactory features.
 As costs rise, at some point almost any IRS agent would question the imbalance of purposes.
 What seems to have tipped the balance was the discovery that tax exemption without loss of control could be created by giving it to employees as a gift, where the higher tax rate for corporations actually creates even higher tax exemptions for the employer than the employee.
 Times and attitudes change, but the argument that volume purchasing and other features secondarily make the health insurance cheaper for the employee seems to have been persuasive.
 The fact that non-union employees of competitors were treated unfairly, was highly unpersuasive until job mobility significantly increased.
 And converting high corporation taxes into high corporate tax deductions is increasingly seen to be just a step too far.

 Aside from this issue, catastrophic indemnity insurance continues to be confused with dread disease insurance.
-Let's insure cancer, but not indigestion, would be the general idea.
+Let's ensure cancer, but not indigestion would be a general idea.
 One supposed alternative is: Let's insure illness, regardless of cause.
 But our goals have become confused; we should be advocating insurance against major health costs, regardless of medical cause.
-When you come right down to it, the underlying reason behind all this medical investigation of claims, is to prevent providers and patients from milking the insurance company.
-And a better way to accomplish that is to have the patient pay cash and be at subsequent risk seeking re-imbursement for his payment.
+When you come right down to it, the underlying reason behind all this medical investigation of claims is to prevent providers and patients from milking the insurance company.
+And a better way to accomplish that is to have the patient pay cash and beat subsequent risk seeking reimbursement for his payment.
 The relative cost of the two approaches needs to be re-studied.
 In particular, it would be important to seek ways to separate direct from indirect costs, since the system of burying research in indirect overhead essentially makes research and teaching into beneficiaries of reimbursement abuse.
-In the outpatient area however, the experience of HSAs has been the issue is not a a significant one.
+In the outpatient area, however, the experience of HSAs has been the issue is not a significant one.
 For helpless patients in a hospital bed, a more sensible revision of diagnosis-related payment still makes sense.